monirul-fahad/sunglass-store-app-server/README.md

 - I created this app with react js.
 - Used Firebase for Log in system.
 - Used mongoDB for database.
-- used Herokoo for server site.
+- used Heroku for server site.
 - Also used Axios, React hook form, react icon.